sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/mixnodes.md

 Which should return a list of all avaliable commands:

 ```
       _ __  _   _ _ __ ___
      | '_ \| | | | '_ \ _ \
      | | | | |_| | | | | | |
      |_| |_|\__, |_| |_| |_|
             |___/

-             (mixnode - version 0.12.1)
+             (mixnode - version 1.0.0)

-Nym Mixnode 0.12.1
+nym-mixnode 1.0.0
 Nymtech

-Implementation of a Loopix-based Mixnode
+Build Timestamp:    2022-04-27T15:11:57.656131671+00:00
+Build Version:      1.0.0
+Commit SHA:         a2313a457cf168833c28de202349e55df0106996
+Commit Date:        2022-04-27T15:05:38+00:00
+Commit Branch:      release/1.0.0
+rustc Version:      1.60.0
+rustc Channel:      stable
+cargo Profile:      release

 USAGE:
-    nym-mixnode [SUBCOMMAND]
+    nym-mixnode <SUBCOMMAND>

-FLAGS:
+OPTIONS:
+    -h, --help
-    -h, --help       Prints help information
+            Print help information

+    -V, --version
-    -V, --version    Prints version information
+            Print version information

 SUBCOMMANDS:
+    describe
-    describe        Describe your mixnode and tell people why they should delegate stake to you
+            Describe your mixnode and tell people why they should delegate state to you
+    help
-    help            Prints this message or the help of the given subcommand(s)
+            Print this message or the help of the given subcommand(s)
+    init
-    init            Initialise the mixnode
+            Initialise the mixnode
+    node-details
-    node-details    Show details of this mixnode
+            Show details of this mixnode
+    run
-    run             Starts the mixnode
+            Starts the mixnode
+    sign
-    sign            Sign text to prove ownership of this mixnode
+            Sign text to prove ownership of this mixnode
+    upgrade
-    upgrade         Try to upgrade the mixnode
+            Try to upgrade the mixnode
 ```

 To check available configuration options use: